zpalmtree/violetminer/README.md

 If you prefer to compile yourself, read on.
 This can result in increased hashrates in some cases.

+## Setup / Usage

+We suggest you follow the [guide here](https://docs.turtlecoin.lol/guides/mining/violetminer-guide) to setup your miner.

 ## Algorithms Supported
 * TurtleCoin - choose `turtlecoin` or `chukwa`
 * WrkzCoin - choose `wrkzcoin` or `chukwa_wrkz`